← All posts

 The review needs to happen on a phone, in five minutes, during a gap between other things.

 What I’ve found is that the fastest way is to read and speak simultaneously.
 Scroll through the article.
 When something is wrong, say it out loud.
-Not a full rewrite — just the correction.
+Not a full rewrite, but just the correction.

 You’re not editing, but rather simply noticing and narrating.
 The edit lands in the document.
 You keep reading.